isamu-isozaki/teamai_test/product/index.html.md

 ### Prioritization: Ahead of kickoff

 1. Proper discovery has been done and requirements for the change are defined
-2. Engineering has been involved in the discovery process (FE, BE, UX, as needed)
+2. Engineering has been involved in the discovery process (FE, BE, UX, as needed/index.html.md)
 3. Technical architecture has been drafted and is agreed upon
 4. Scoping and splitting up into actionable issues has happened

 #### Ambitious Planning

-Here at GitLab, we are an [ambitious](#be-ambitious) company and this means we aim for big things with every release.
-The reality of taking chances and planning aspirationally means that we won't always be able to deliver everything that we wanted to try in every release, and similar to our [OKRs](/handbook/ceo/#three-levels-of-performance), we believe this is a good thing.
+Here at GitLab, we are an [ambitious](#be-ambitious/index.html.md) company and this means we aim for big things with every release.
+The reality of taking chances and planning aspirationally means that we won't always be able to deliver everything that we wanted to try in every release, and similar to our [OKRs](https://github.com/isamu-isozaki/teamai_test/tree/master/ceo/#three-levels-of-performance/index.html.md), we believe this is a good thing.
 We don't want to shy away from challenging ourselves and always want to keep a sense of urgency, and aiming for more helps us do that.
-Also see [the importance of velocity](/handbook/engineering/#the-importance-of-velocity)
+Also see [the importance of velocity](https://github.com/isamu-isozaki/teamai_test/tree/master/engineering/#the-importance-of-velocity/index.html.md)

 ### Kickoff meeting

 #### Preparation

-1. Relevant issues are added to the [Kickoff doc](https://docs.google.com/document/d/1ElPkZ90A8ey_iOkTvUs_ByMlwKK6NAB2VOK5835wYK0/edit?usp=sharing)
+1. Relevant issues are added to the [Kickoff doc](https://docs.google.com/document/d/1ElPkZ90A8ey_iOkTvUs_ByMlwKK6NAB2VOK5835wYK0/edit?usp=sharing/index.html.md)
-   1. Product managers should add any issue that is marked ~direction and ~Deliverable for the upcoming milestone (no ~Stretch issues)
+   1. Product managers should add any issue that is marked ~direction and ~Deliverable for the upcoming milestone (no ~Stretch issues/index.html.md)
    1. Issues should report the tier they will be included in
 2. Issue descriptions are updated to include an introduction to the underlying problem, use cases, and a complete proposal.
 It should be easy to